How to watch ESPN without cable

 CONS: Among the top-priced platforms.

-OPTIONS: Hulu with Live TV offers a free 7-day trial.
+OPTIONS: Try out Hulu with Live TV free for a week.

 Is ESPN on fuboTV?